Blog post

 Reading your prescription

-Your prescription will include a table containing numbers within, referring to the different fields: sph, cyl, axis, prism, logMAR, add & nearVA.
-Within each section under the titles, will be a number for your left eye (L) and your right eye (R).
-The numbers will come either as a postive or a negative (+/-), this simply refers to your vision: If a '+' is shown, this means you are long-sighted whereas if a '-' is shown, this means you're short-sighted.
+Your prescription will include a table containing numbers within, referring to the 4 subjects: Sph, Cyl, Axis, Prism.
+Within each section under the titles, will be a number for your right eye (R) and your left eye (L).
+The numbers will come either as a positive or a negative (+/-), this simply refers to your lens power.

 Sph (otherwise known as sphere):

 Sph on your prescription stands for sphere.
 This refers to amount of lens power that is needed, measured normally in a dioptre unit, to correct your vision.
-The sign used (+ or -) will highlight whether you have short vision or long vision.
-The higher the number is means the more power that is needed e.g +0.5 vs +4.5.
+The sign used (+ or -) will highlight whether you are long-sighted or short-sighted.
+The higher the number means the more power that is needed e.g. +0.50 vs +4.50.

 Cyl (otherwise known as cylinder):

 Cyl on your prescription stands for cylinder, which indicates the amount of correction needed for astigmatism - meaning the lens power needed to address any irregular curvature in your eye’s cornea or lens.
-Astigmatism itself refers to this imperfection in curvature, often described as a 'rugby ball shape.'
+Astigmatism often described as a 'rugby ball shape.'
 Learn more about astigmatism here.

 However, if you do not have any astigmatism present, this section will be left empty as your eyes are spherical.